jsuereth/ottl-proposal/PROPOSAL.md

 - Merge: Overrides fields in the left with fields found in the partial structure on the right
 - Contains: Returns true if the expression on the left is found in the container on the right.
   TODO - what to do about key-values?
+- Allow accessing members from any expression, but limit with the type system.

 #### Structural Expressions